-Flintshire County Council is committed to delivering greater social value through the work that it does, this means getting greater benefits to Flintshire communities as a result of the Council's spending and activities.
+Flintshire County Council is committed to delivering greater social value through the work that it does, this means getting greater benefits to Flintshire communities as a result of its spending and services.
+The Council has already committed to an ongoing programme of social value work by making the position of the Social Value Development Officer permanent.

-The social value delivered for the first six months of 2022-23 is £3.156m.
+The social value delivered for the financial year, the first six months of 2022-2023 is £3.156m.